skupperproject/skupper-website/input/start/index.md

 #### Use the token to create a link

 With the token in hand, you are ready to link the sites.
-Pass the token from West to the `skupper tokek redeem` command in East.
+Pass the token from West to the `skupper token redeem` command in East.

 <div class="code-label session-1">East</div>